Creative Dramatics Lesson Plans: Nine Reasons to Teach Radio Theater

 There are individual scripts available too.

 Looking for something to spur conversation about our personal perceptions of ourselves and how the world sees us?
 Based on the story by H.G.
 Wells, The Invisible Man is a terrific play to use with your students.
-It consists of a cast of 17 + with roles for both experienced and novice actors including several Foley engineers, a pitchman and music tech.
-The play runs about 25 minutes with commercials.
+Consisting of a cast of 17 + with roles for both experienced and novice actors including several Foley engineers, a pitchman and music tech., the play runs about 25 minutes with commercials.

 If you are looking for something spooky, but fun then The Canterville Ghost is a great choice.
 The Canterville Ghost radio play is based on the novella by Oscar Wilde has a cast of 15 +.
 There are roles for experienced performers and novices, several Foley engineers, a pitchman and music tech.
 The play runs about 30 minutes including commercials.

 And lastly, I offer them as a set.
-So, a teacher gets The Canterville Ghost AND the teaching materials for radio theater (Or they can purchase The Invisible Man with its teaching materials and so forth.)
+So, for example a teacher gets The Canterville Ghost AND the teaching materials for radio theater (Or they can purchase The Invisible Man with its teaching materials and so forth.)

 So many choices, huh?